Callme2YC/Caf-Anima-Matris-Project/Chatbots/README.md

 - **Accurate Predictions:** Leverage machine learning models to provide accurate SCA score predictions based on input variables.
 - **Scalability:** Can predict SCA scores for new data, making them scalable solutions for continuous quality improvement.

 For detailed instructions on how to use each chatbot, please refer to the individual folder provided with each Jupyter Notebook.
-A demonstration video will be provided in these folders to showcase how to use the chatbots effectively.
+Meanwhile, a demonstration video will be provided in these two folders respectively to showcase how to use the chatbots effectively.